Discovery Island - Timeline

 July 3, 1945- After the war the WW2 signal station on the island is shutdown and the property and the buildings are sold back to Captain E.G. Beaumont.

-December 6, 1950 - Captain Beaumont's Discovery Isle sinks in enterprise channel Beaumont's engineer Robert Gale drowns and Captain Beaumont barely makes it ashore.
+December 6, 1950 - Captain Beaumont's Discovery Isle sinks in enterprise channel Beaumont's engineer Robert Gale sadly drowns and Captain Beaumont barely managed to make it ashore and was helped ashore by an Oak Bay police officer.

 July 1951 - Captain Beaumont christened the Dscovery Isle II built at Nicholson boatyards, and was later donated in his will to the Royal Victoria yacht club where it was used as a club vessel for many years.